 As he thought that shoes should not only be lovely to look at but comfortable to wear as well, he studied anatomy University of Southern California, and then designed the steel arch support so that shoes could give better support to the feet and the body.

-His other inventions included wedge and the famous stiletto heel, which was worn by Marilyn Monroe.
+His other inventions included the famous stiletto heel, which was worn by Marilyn Monroe.
 After he returned to Italy in 1927, and set himself up in Florence.
 In 1929, he established a workshop at Via Manelli.
 At this time, there was a shortage of raw materials, so he got creative and used leather substitutes like corks of wine bottles sewn together and then lined with leather to create heels.
 These became his famous cork wedge.
 He also used bakelite and wooden soles.
 Some of his shoes were decorated with tiny glass mirrors.
 Some were painted all different colors.
 The influences he used ranged from wrought iron balconies to small mosaics in Italian palaces to cubism and the fashionable Art Deco.
 He also patented his many designs.

 The 'invisible' shoes which featured thin nylon strands wound around the sole were another of his famous inventions.
 These won him the Nieman Marcus Prize in Dallas in 1947, considered the 'Oscar' of the fashion world.